deloachtech/backstack-docs/docs/key-features.md

     ...
   },
   "auth": false,
-  "signal": "login",
   ...
 }
 ```

-With Backstack, you have the flexibility to integrate features incrementally, ensuring a smooth and controlled transition without disrupting your current workflow.
+You have the flexibility to integrate features incrementally, ensuring a smooth and controlled transition without disrupting your current workflow.

 ## Who it's for

-Backstack is designed for developers for integration into their existing codebases.
+Backstack is designed for developers for integration into their existing codebase.

 ## What it doesn't do